King Edward VI Community College: Curriculum

 The school curriculum follows the National Curriculum of England and Wales and offers French and Spanish for a compulsory modern foreign language.
 Students choose 4 GCSE subjects, alongside Maths, English Language, English Literature, Science and Physical Education, which are all compulsory.
 Students also have the option of studying the English Baccalaureate (EBacc).

 The school also has Kennicott sixth form for students to take A Levels, AS Levels, BTEC National Diplomas and EPQs.

 College houses

-The school currently has five houses: Babbage, Davis, Gyles, Scott and Snape.
+The school currently has four houses: Forest, River, Coast and Moor.

-These took over from the previous four-school house system of Rea, Smythe, Jeffrey and Scott in 2001.
+These took over from the previous four-school house system of Babbage, Davis, Gyles and Scott in 2024.